 How to get tickets for public transport in Lisbon

-Most metro stations haveΒ ticketing machinesΒ where you can purchase tickets to use public transport in Lisbon.
-You can either payΒ cash or with your debit/credit card, and the devices will state clearly if it is one or the other.
-On buses and trams, you can buy your tickets when entering, but you canΒ save a few bucksΒ by getting your ticket beforehand.
+Most Lisbon metro stations have ticketing machines where you can purchase tickets to use public transport in Lisbon.
+The devices clearly state if you can pay either cash or with your debit/credit card.
+On buses and trams, you can buy your tickets when entering, but you can save a few bucks by getting your ticket beforehand.
 More on that later!

-Since 2023, you canΒ swipe your debit or credit card when enteringΒ the Lisbon trams, metro station, or Lisbon buses.
+Since 2023, you can swipe your debit or credit card when entering the Lisbon metro station.
 You swipe your bank card at the fare gates and swipe again when leaving the station.
-Do you have your payment details on yourΒ smartwatch or phone?
+Do you have your payment details on your smartwatch or phone?
 You can swipe those, too!
 So, you no longer need disposable tickets if you’re running to catch the metro.
-Single tickets forΒ contactless transportation cost € 1,65.
-Visa, Mastercard, and V Pay are all accepted.Β
+Single tickets for contactless transportation cost € 1,85.
+Visa, Mastercard, and V Pay are all accepted.

 Lisbon Public Transport ticket price